Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Related Work

 \section{Related Work}

 Several different systems to improve on best-effort traffic were proposed in the 1990s, of which the two most prominent are IntServ~\cite{rfc2205,rfc2210} and DiffServ~\cite{rfc2474}.
-Unfortunately, neither of them is applicable to adversarial settings, where malicious actors attempt to obtain an unfair share of resources.
-Furthermore, both systems suffer from additional shortcomings: IntServ can provide strong guarantees (in the absence of malicious actors) but requires a large amount of per-connection state and has to make complicated decisions on routers when processing RSVP requests~\cite{rfc2205}.
+Unfortunately, neither of them is applicable to adversarial settings and both systems suffer from additional shortcomings: IntServ can provide strong guarantees (in the absence of malicious actors) but requires a large amount of per-connection state and has to make complicated decisions on routers when processing RSVP requests~\cite{rfc2205}.
 DiffServ, on the other hand, is highly scalable but only provides weak communication guarantees, and it is mainly used to define different traffic types \emph{within} an AS.
 Thereafter, researchers have studied traffic prioritization protocols that use cryptographic authentication to enforce traffic prioritization~\cite{Yaar2004SIFF,anderson2004preventing,Yang2005,Parno2007,Lee2010Floc,Lee2013CoDef}.
 These systems, however, were either not scalable or did not provide sufficient guarantees compared to best effort, and never saw widespread adoption.

-The research area has seen a revival in the past decade with the rise of path-aware networking architectures, like SCION~\cite{chuat2022complete}, which facilitate bandwidth reservations with features such as packet-carried forwarding state and path stability~\cite{Hsiao2013,basescu2016sibra,giuliari2021gma,wyss2021secure,giuliari2021colibri,wyss2022protecting}.
-However, even in this setting, previous previous proposals make different choices for the trade-off between scalability, deployability, fairness, simplicity, and security.
+\para{Inter-domain bandwidth reservations} The research area has seen a revival in the past decade with the rise of path-aware networking architectures, like SCION~\cite{chuat2022complete}, which facilitate bandwidth reservations with features such as packet-carried forwarding state and path stability~\cite{Hsiao2013,basescu2016sibra,giuliari2021gma,wyss2021secure,giuliari2021colibri,wyss2022protecting}.
+However, even in this setting, previous proposals make different choices for the trade-off between scalability, deployability, fairness, simplicity, and security.
 In the following, we describe two state-of-the-art systems and their limitations for our use case.